Business Insurance 101: Essential Coverage for Every Business Owner

 - Misclassifying employees as contractors:

-If the IRS or state reclassifies them as employees, you could face penalties and be liable for unpaid workers comp premiums.
+You could face penalties and be liable for unpaid workers comp premiums.

 - Not reading your policy exclusions: